-There has been a significant increase of interest in waist beads across the African diaspora within recent years.
-“I think in the 2010s, during the most recent natural hair movement, more people began to embrace their African hair and features and that naturally progressed into exploring the ways our ancestors took care of their hair and bodies with natural products and how they adorned their bodies with different fabrics, headwraps, and jewelry including waist beads.
-And when the conversations about fitness and body positivity peaked during quarantine, we saw a lot of interest from people who may have never considered wearing waist beads before,” says Brie Penermon, the founder of Fitbeads.
+“During the most recent Natural Hair Movement around the 2010s, more people began to embrace their African hair and features.
+This naturally progressed into exploring the ways our ancestors took care of their hair and bodies with natural products and how they adorned their bodies with different fabrics, headwraps, and jewelry including waist beads,” says Brie Penermon, the founder of Fitbeads.

-Across the diaspora, waist beads are used to mark major milestones in the wearer's life.
-"They are traditionally presented to women during those pivotal moments in life; birth, puberty, marriage, pregnancy, death, etc. They grow with you not just physically, but emotionally and become a representation of your life's journey," says Brie.
+“They grow with you, not just physically, but emotionally and become a representation of your life's journey," says Brie.

 How to Tie on Waist Beads